Ipstenu/dreamobjects/readme.txt

 = What does it do? =

 DreamObjects allows you to store your data securely, redundantly and inexpensively.
-The DreamObjects plugin will create a backup of your site, zip it, and toss it up into a DreamObjects bucket in an automated manner.
+The backup portion of this plugin will create a backup of your site, zip it, and toss it up into your DreamObjects bucket in an automated manner.

 = Do I have to use DreamHost? =

 Yes and no. You have to use Dream<em>Objects</em>, which belongs to Dream<em>Host</em>.
+This plugin was built on and specifically for DreamHost servers, so there's no assurance it'll work on other hosts.

 = How often can I schedule backups? =